|

 flag, regardless of the access type.

-The policy is only applied when a new page is allocated
+The policy is applied only when a new page is allocated

-for the process.
+for the thread.

 For anonymous memory this is when the page is first

-touched by the application.
+touched by the thread.

 The